nscottnichols/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Nathan Nichols is a graduate student of materials science at the University of Vermont.
-His research interests include FIXME below
+Nathan Nichols is a graduate student of [materials science](https://www.uvm.edu/materialsciencegrad) at the [University of Vermont](https://www.uvm.edu/).
+His research focuses on development of high performance computational algorithms to explore the field of condensed matter physics.
+Special interests include continuous space quantum Monte Carlo algorithms, analytic continuation of imaginary-time correlation functions, exotic phases in low dimensional systems (especially strained graphene and nanoporous environments), and using evolutionary computation and machine learning approaches for the quantum many-body problem.

-distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.